 If the flight deck is destroyed, only VTOL aircraft can be launched or land.
 VTOL aircraft are at -15% to piloting.

-If Bridge / Superstructure is destroyed, the ship can still be piloted from engineering but with a -15% to piloting rolls.
+If the bridge/ control tower is destroyed, the ship can still be piloted from engineering but with a -15% to piloting rolls.
 Communication and sensor equipment are not concentrated on the bridge to reduce the effectiveness of bridge hits.

 Depleting the M.D.C. of the main body destroys the ship’s structural integrity, causing it to sink.
 There are enough life preservers and inflatable life boats to accommodate everyone on the ship including marines.

 Range: Unlimited due to fusion engines (needs to refuel every 20 years and requires maintenance as well).
 Ship carries twelve months of supplies on board.

 Draft: 33.14 feet (10.1 meters).